Conjoined

 Escudo de Castilla y León

-Outlining the arms of the Eldest granddaughter of Jon
+Painting the arms of the Eldest granddaughter of Jon in 3 steps

 Argent, a multi-rose, which is a rose charged with ten roses conjoined in orle Rose, barbed Vert, seeded Or; a bordure Azure.